giobarc/GOrGONA/README.md

 14.5.1: specify the correct couple of metals by replacing "Xx" and "Yy";\
 14.5.2: compile the program using the following command: "gfortran -o parallel_seeded.x parallel_seeded.f90";
 14.6: compile the program "read.f90" using the following command: "gfortran -o read.x read.f90";
-14.7: make the scripts "analize", "clean" and "crea" executable.
+14.7: make the scripts "analize", "clean" and "crea" executable;\
+14.8: exit from the folder going back to the root directory.

 Step 16: execute the bash script "05_search_biased" in batch mode with the command: "nohup ./05_search_biased < /dev/null >& LOG_B &".
 If the script is not executable, change file permissions and make it executable.
 This command will send (in parallel) the seeded BH simulations optimizing chemical order only.